Gap Year Programs in Central America

 If you want to get out and about, there’s plenty to see in Central America.

-• For history there’s the historical Mayan ruins of Copán, Honduras and Tikal, Guatemala or the Spanish colonial splendor of Casco Viejo, Panama.
+- For history there’s the historical Mayan ruins of Copán, Honduras, and Tikal, Guatemala, or the architectural diversity of Casco Viejo, Panama.